ManchesterRoboticsLtd/Puzzlebot-information/Puzzlebot/Puzzlebot Learning Kits/Puzzlebot Hacker Edition/README.md

 * The internal firmware and libraries for communicating with the robot, its sensors and actuators are provided by MCR2.
 * Basic web interface for configuring and testing provided.
 * MATLAB and LabVIEW libraries for communicating with the robot are provided by MCR2.
 * MATLAB and LabVIEW simulator are provided.
-No extra libraries for required working.
+No extra libraries for required.

+### Instructions